EJFleet/pp4-my-cookbook-blog/README.md

 ## Intro

 For my fourth portfolio project, I created a blog app to display recipes to a user.
+The user can log in and leave comments on each recipe and also view a page that displays the team members that work on the blog.

 ![My Cookbook responsive screenshot]()